americocunhajr/epidWaves/README.md

 <img src="logo/epidWaves.png" width="40%">

-**epidWaves** is a Matlab/Python package to fit multi-wave statistical models to the complex epidemic data.
+**epidWaves: A code for fitting multi-wave epidemic models** is a Matlab/Python package to fit multi-wave statistical models to the complex epidemic data.
 It is based on a parametric statistical framework that combines surveillance data, nonlinear regression, and information criteria to obtain a statistical model capable of describing multi-waves epidemic outbreaks.

 ## Software History